KiltedCode/khandaria-campaign/sessions/2022/2022-10-06-into-the-fray.md

 she returns and says it is "taken care of"
 `Qa'dat` warns her if what she did desecrates his tribesmem's bodies, she will pay

-other paladins thankful halbir is back
+other paladins thankful Halber is back
 were about to send out a search party
 desecration has been completely dispelled
 everyone goes back to sleep